Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

     The example template `2-column-edit-form.ftl` is available in the distribution in the samples folder.

     The following example shows the contents of the `2-column-edit-form.ftl` file.
-It uses some of the Freemarker macros available in `form.lib.ftl` but supplies its own `renderSetWithColumns` macro to render the HTML required to create the grid using the YUI grid CSS capabilities.
+It uses some of the FreeMarker macros available in `form.lib.ftl` but supplies its own `renderSetWithColumns` macro to render the HTML required to create the grid using the YUI grid CSS capabilities.

     ```xml
     <#import "/org/alfresco/components/form/form.lib.ftl" as formLib />